Support the Koala Protection Act

 We believe that good industry leaders should not be threatened by such sensible legislation.

-Worse still, do you that that industry can be given permits to 'take' a Koala?
+Worse still, did you know that industry can be given permits to ‘take’ a Koala?
 This means that a company can accidentally kill a Koala during their operations and be exempt from prosecution.
-This would not be allowed with a Koala Protection Act.
+This would not be allowed with the Koala Protection Act.

 The Koala Protection Act will also insist that the Koala should be treated with immense respect, and that every single tree on the Australian landscape needs to be protected; not only for the Koalas, but the millions of other species living there, including humans.
 Remember: ‘No Tree No Me’.

 The Australian Government needs to see Koalas as a national treasure, deserving of absolute protection and long term survival.

 The Koala Protection Act is unassailable, and will see Koalas receive the highest level of protection of any animal species in Australian history.
 We are confident that other species around the world will benefit from our desire to protect the Australian forests.

 The AKF was successful in arguing to the Federal Government that the Koala should be listed as ‘vulnerable’ in 2012.
 Since that time the federal laws have been weakened at the behest of industry.
 In 2022 the Koala was listed as ‘endangered’.

 It is clear that existing federal legislation is incapable of providing the level of protection needed to save the Koala.
 Read about more about that here.